appacademy/Module-1-Resources/week1/d1-expressions/README.md

 ## Lecture Notes

-- All of the lecture notes and code from the videos can be found in [Module-1-Resources] repository!
+- All of the lecture notes and code from the videos can be found in the\
+ [Module-1-Resources] repository!
 - Link to today's notes: `https://github.com/appacademy/Module-1-Resources/tree/main/week1/d1-expressions`
 - Clone with